stanford-rc/slurm-spank-lua/README.md

 plugin for [Slurm](https://slurm.schedmd.com/) allows Lua scripts to take the place of compiled C shared objects in the Slurm `spank(8)` framework.
-All the power of the C SPANK API is exported to Lua via this plugin, which loads one or scripts and executes Lua functions during the appropriate Slurm phase (as described in the `spank(8)` manpage).
+All the power of the C SPANK API is exported to Lua via this plugin, which loads one or more scripts and executes Lua functions during the appropriate Slurm phase (as described in the `spank(8)` manpage).